gsarti/website-content/content/publication/verbalized-rebus/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "Proceedings of the 10th Italian Conference on Computational Linguistics"
-publication_short: "Arxiv"
+publication_short: "CLiC-it 2024"

 abstract: "Rebuses are puzzles requiring constrained multi-step reasoning to identify a hidden phrase from a set of images and letters.
 In this work, we introduce a large collection of verbalized rebuses for the Italian language and use it to assess the rebus-solving capabilities of state-of-the-art large language models.
 While general-purpose systems such as LLaMA-3 and GPT-4o perform poorly on this task, ad-hoc fine-tuning seems to improve models' performance.
 However, we find that performance gains from training are largely motivated by memorization.
 Our results suggest that rebus solving remains a challenging test bed to evaluate large language models' linguistic proficiency and sequential instruction-following skills."